toerob/ls4inform6/README.md

 !% +include_path=../../lib/,/usr/local/share/inform/lib/

-As seen above, the paths can both be relative (to the current file) or absolute.
+As seen above, the paths can both be relative to the current file or absolute and separated by commas.
+(No spacing allowed though)

 ## Usage